psadmin-io/ps-vagabond/README.md

 ### Configuration ###

-Once you've downloaded Vagabond you should have a directory containing the following files -
+Once you've downloaded Vagabond you should have a directory containing the following files:

 ```
 ps-vagabond